New Jersey Workers Compensation Death Benefits Attorney

 When someone dies as a result of a work-related injury or illness, their dependents may collect Workers’ Compensation death benefits.
-The amount of benefits available, as well as which dependents are eligible, vary by state.
-Workers’ Compensation is a no-fault insurance program that provides benefits to employees who suffer work-related injuries or illnesses.
-Employees are entitled to these benefits regardless of fault, however in exchange, they may not sue their employers in court.
-Workers’ Compensation is considered an employee’s exclusive remedy.
+The amount of benefits available, as well as which dependents are eligible, varies by state.
+Workers’ compensation is a no-fault insurance program that provides benefits to employees who suffer work-related injuries or illnesses.
+Employees are entitled to these benefits regardless of fault; however, in exchange, they may not sue their employers in court.
+Workers’ compensation is considered an employee’s exclusive remedy.
+If a loved one died in a workplace accident and you are having trouble getting the benefits your family is entitled to, please contact an experienced New Jersey workers compensation death benefits attorney at DiTomaso Law for help.

 Under New Jersey Workers’ Compensation laws, all New Jersey employers who are not covered by federal programs are required to have Workers’ Compensation coverage or get approved for self-insurance.
 They must display notice of such coverage in a conspicuous place at the worksite and employees should be informed of their rights at the time of hire and periodically thereafter.